brice-william/brice-website/README.md

 # Personal Portfolio Website

-A responsive multi-page portfolio website with a black and yellow color scheme, designed for a Computer Technology student specializing in Data Science and Database Management.
+A responsive multi-page portfolio website with a modern dark theme, designed for a Computer Technology student specializing in Data Science and Database Management.

 ## Features

 - Multi-page layout with separate pages for each section
 - Responsive design that works on all devices
-- Black and yellow color scheme
+- Modern dark theme with elegant color scheme
+- Interactive AI-powered chatbot for visitor assistance
 - Mobile-friendly hamburger menu
 - Pages for Home, About, Skills, Projects, Resume, and Contact
 - Modern and clean design